turingschool/curriculum-site/module3/projects/consultancy/inception.md

 These items must be shared with your project manager before you can begin development.
 They will be reviewed in your first project check-in as well.
 Please pin or bookmark these in your Slack channel.
 The sections below will walk your team through developing these materials.

 1. Slack Channel Created
-2. DTR
+2. DTR created and pinned to channel
+3. Consultancy [Daily Stand-Up Log](https://docs.google.com/spreadsheets/d/1GryBf6PS2MJlXh5TvWXx7Y7vyvKfyiToAIkdAwcnEH8/edit?usp=sharing) copied and pinned to channel
-3. Miro Board or Planning Tool that includes:
+4. Miro Board or Planning Tool that includes:
     - MVP definition
     - Wireframes
     - Chosen external API
     - React Component Architecture Diagram
     - Database Schema
-4. User Stories in Project Board
+5. User Stories in Project Board with first few stories fully defined (skeletons for others)
-5. Equity Analysis
+6. Equity Analysis
-6. Plan for sub-teams for first development sprint
+7. Plan for sub-teams for first development sprint
     - Team is welcome to choose their preferred team breakdown, i.e. splitting by FE/BE, splitting by feature, etc. but we highly recommend organization that allows full-stack work
     - **It is essential that every student complete some work on both the FE and BE, but it does not need to be an even 50/50 split**
     - Remember that your final solo project will be full-stack.